Open-source video game: Rise in popularity and diversity

-A number of these games and those mentioned earlier and later in this section have even received mainstream press coverage and commercial compilations, and have helped to establish free gaming as a moderately popular pastime.
-Most prominently among Linux users and other free Unix-like systems such as BSD, Solaris, Darwin, and SerenityOS, but also some Macintosh players and even a few Microsoft Windows gamers.
+A number of these games and those mentioned earlier and later in this section have received mainstream press coverage and commercial compilations, and have helped to establish free gaming as a moderately popular pastime, most prominently among Linux users and other free Unix-like systems.
 As well, open source games have been made available for Palm OS, Android, and iOS mobile devices.
-Additionally, these games provide options for a variety of alternative and hobbyist systems, including CP/M, OS/2, BeOS, RISC OS, QNX, IRIX, MenuetOS, AmigaOS (plus WarpOS), and MorphOS, as well as later implementations such as FreeDOS, ArcaOS, ReactOS, Haiku, KolibriOS, Syllable Desktop, AmigaOS 4, and AROS.
-Particularly prolific is New Breed Software, which offers games for all or most of those systems, as well as for vintage computers such as the Atari 8-bit, Atari ST, and Commodore Amiga, homebrew for several game consoles such as the Sega Dreamcast, Sony PlayStation 2 and Nintendo Wii, handhelds such as the Sony PSP, Nintendo DS and GP2X, as well as mobile platforms such as OpenZaurus, Maemo, and SymbianOS.
+Additionally, these games provide options for a variety of alternative and hobbyist systems.